Hurence/logisland/logisland-docs/api.rst

         record.removeField("is_outside_office_hours");
         assertFalse(record.hasField("is_outside_office_hours"));

-High level items : Components
+The tools to handle processing : Processor
 ----

 logisland is designed as a component centric framework, so there's a layer of abstraction to build configurable components.